Fungal nail infection & fungal nail treatment

 Try at your own risk!
 We cannot guarantee health and safety using these home remedies.

-Antifungal prescription tabletsIf you are suffering from severe infections and your nail fungus has advanced so far that the growth zone of your nails are affected (white crescent moon at the bottom of the nail edge), systemic therapy with antifungal tablets is recommended in any case.
-Antifungal tablets are prescription-only and require a visit to your GP.
+Antifungal prescription tabletsIf you are suffering from severe infections and your nail fungus has advanced so far that the growth zone of your nails are affected (white crescent moon at the bottom of the nail edge), systemic therapy with antifungal tablets.
+Prescription oral medication such as Terbinafine (Lamisil) or Itraconazole support your immune system and are recommended in any case.
+Terbinafine and Itraconazole antifungal tablets are both prescription-only and require a visit to your GP.

 But be aware!